 On the basis of the flow of water there are two types of circular sedimentation tanks;

-Through the central inlet pipe placed in-side the deflector box the water enters in this tank and deflector box deflects the water downwards.
+Through the central inlet pipe placed inside the deflector box the water enters this tank and the deflector box deflects the water downwards.
 Then through the holes provided in the bottom sides of the deflector box, it goes out, and towards the circumference of the tank, the water flows radially from the deflector box where an outlet is provided on the full periphery.

 Through two or three vertical slits, water enters the tank, and to move water along the circumference of the tank, there is one rotating arm in the tank.

-To allows its suspended impurities to settle in the tank water moves at very low velocity and from sludge outlet that can be removed.
+To allows its suspended impurities to settle in the tank water moves at a very low velocity and from a sludge outlet that can be removed.

 Hopper Bottom Tanks:

 In these tanks, water flows upward and downward and these are vertical flow tanks.
-From the top into deflector-box water enters in these tanks and the water reverses its direction and starts flowing upward around the deflector box after flowing downward inside the deflector box.
+From the top of the deflector, box water enters in these tanks and the water reverses its direction and starts flowing upward around the deflector box after flowing downward inside the deflector box.